yaronetokayer/pygtfcode/README.md

 # pygtfcode

-**pygtfcode** is a Python implementation of a 1D gravothermal fluid code, adapted from a Fortran code by Frank van den Bosch originally designed to study the dynamical evolution of dark matter halos under the influence of heat transport, self-interactions, and baryonic potentials.
+**pygtfcode** is a modern Python implementation of a 1D Lagrangian gravothermal fluid code.
+It simulates the dynamical evolution of self-interacting dark matter halos using the fluid approximation, based on a Fortran code originally developed by Prof. Frank van den Bosch (Yale University).

-The goal is to create a clean, modern, modular codebase that is easy to configure, extend, and use within scientific workflows.
+This implementation follows the formalism outlined in Nishikawa et al. (2020), with modular components for initialization, evolution, and output.

 ---

-## Project Status

-Core configuration and initialization functionality is complete:

-* Modular configuration with defaults
-* Support for multiple initial profiles (NFW, truncated NFW, ABG)
-* Automatic computation of characteristic physical scales
-* Grid setup and profile initialization
-* Velocity dispersion and potential generation using phase-space integrals
-* Runtime integration and simulation loop (in progress)
-* Output, diagnostics, and visualization tools (in progress)

----

-## Core Concepts
+## Overview

-The simulation is structured around **two main user-facing classes**:
+The code is organized around **two user-facing classes**:

 ### 1. `Config`

-Holds all static input parameters for a simulation run.
-This includes:
+Stores static input parameters, grouped into modules:

-* `io`: Output paths and model metadata
+* `io`: Output paths and snapshot cadence
-* `grid`: Radial domain and resolution
+* `grid`: Grid resolution and domain
 * `init`: Initial profile (NFW, truncated NFW, or $\alpha$-$\beta$-$\gamma$)
-* `sim`: Simulation options (e.g. interaction cross section)
+* `sim`: Physical parameters and simulation option (e.g., self-interaction cross section, calibrated parameters)
-* `prec`: Precision settings (e.g., step tolerances)
+* `prec`: Precision tolerances and iteration limits

 ### 2. `State`